GUDHI/TDA-tutorial/r-interface/reticulate/reticulate.md

     ✖ dplyr::lag()    masks stats::lag()

-Let us inform the R session that we want to use the virtual environment `r-reticulate` where we installed all the required Python package (see `README` at the root of the project).
+Let us inform the R session that we want to use the virtual environment `r-reticulate` where we installed all the required Python packages (see `README` at the root of the project).
 This is done with:

 ``` r